transcending1/Review/admin/subpage/modules/module_doc/Neutral Network Regression.md

 ### 5.solver
-+ Description

-The solver for weight optimization. - 'lbfgs ' is an optimizer in the family of quasi-Newton me thods. - 'sgd' refers to stochastic gradien t descent. - 'adam' refers to a stochastic gradient-based optimizer proposed by King ma, Diederik, and Jimmy Ba Note: The defaul t solver 'adam' works pretty well on relatively large datasets (with thousands of training sa mples or more) in terms of both training ti me and validation score.
-For small datasets , however, 'lbfgs' can converge faster and perform better.
+"The solver for weight optimization.        - 'lbfgs\n             ' is an optimizer in the family of quasi-Newton me\n             thods.        - 'sgd' refers to stochastic gradien\n             t descent.        - 'adam' refers to a stochastic \n             gradient-based optimizer proposed          by King\n             ma, Diederik, and Jimmy Ba        Note: The defaul\n             t solver 'adam' works pretty well on relatively   \n                  large datasets (with thousands of training sa\n             mples or more) in terms of        both training ti\n             me and validation score.
+For small datasets\n             , however, 'lbfgs' can converge faster and perform\n                     better."

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |